infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Mental Health.md

 > - Caregiver exits and onboarding rooted in supporting positive attachment behavior among children
 > - Staff attrition minimized
 > - Strong M&E, learning circles and Support Systems for staff
+> - Mental health support available for CCI staff
 > - Caregivers are able to create safe and personal relationships with children
 > - Caregivers trained in behavior management , language use guidelines
 > - Non caregiving staff, external adults sensitized (school staff, visitors, parents)
 >

-> [!info]- CCI Culture
+> [!info]- CCI Environment and Culture
 > - All scheduled events such as lunch/dinner, play time etc. are planned keeping the opportunity for caregiver:child interaction and building a positive cci culture in mind
 > - CCI should be a place that children associate with sense of safety, joy and "home-like" feeling
 > - CCI staff and leadership are trained to integrate core values of the institution in their actions with and around children and with and around each-other at the CCI
+> - Security cameras and other measures in place to ensure physical safety
+> - Private "child-only" spaces created for children
+> - Counselling spaces created that ensure privacy for children

 >[!info]- Children's Choice and Self Determination
 > - Children have strong feedback systems in place through feedback boxes, children's committees and other methods
 > - Children have personal spaces and child first areas within the institution (visitation limited)
-> - Peer-peer groups and relationships are actively encouraged and cultivated
 > - Children have multiple avenues for self expression through art/music/sport etc.
 > - Children's schedules, while being sufficiently regimentated to ensure safety, are also open ended enough to allow for flexibility and preferences